-The Company did not have any direct premiums written or produced by managing general agents or third-party administrators.
+The Company did not have any direct premiums written or produced by managing general agents or third-party administrators in 2014 and 2013.

 20. FAIR VALUE MEASUREMENT

 The NAIC SAP defines fair value, establishes a framework for measuring fair value, and outlines the disclosure requirements related to fair value measurements.
 The fair value hierarchy is as follows: